12 Jan 2020 at 8:47am

 17 Sep 2018 at 3:39pm

-This weekend was dedicated to learning dye sublimation.
-Thanks to Ben from Team Digital who came down and spend the weekend teaching us and doing profiles for the printer.
-Luckily our kids are teenagers now so were quite happy we were distracted and they could stick their heads in a screen non-stop!!
+A weekend dedicated to learning dye sublimation.
+Thanks to Ben from Team Digital who came down and spend the weekend teaching us new skills.

 13 Aug 2018 at 3:49pm